 Book Trim Size and Margins Guide

 Common trim sizes for trade paperbacks are 5 x 8, 5.25 x 8, 5.5 x 8.5, and 6 x 9.
-Pick one and keep it fixed during final proofing.
+Pick the size your edition needs and keep it fixed during final proofing.

 Numbers and Reference Tables